 Porto’s Oldest Wine Producers

-Portugal’s oldest wine company– Real Companhia Velha (RCV) has transformed a historic warehouse on the Douro into a beautiful space dedicated to history, wine, and gastronomy.
+Portugal’s oldest wine company– Real Companhia Velha (RCV) has transformed a historic warehouse on the Douro into a beautiful space dedicated to the history, wine, and gastronomy.

 On the first floor, the panoramic terrace steals the scene, but you’ll also find a lounge, two private tasting rooms, a cigar club and a luxe modern restaurant.

 Entry to the museum is €15 pp and includes a wine tasting.

 From fresh produce to flea markets, Porto is not short on market experiences that will have you mingling, bartering, and fossicking with Porto locals.

 Centro Commercial Bombarda